evidhai/notes-techpechu-com/pages/CodeBuild.md

 - #+BEGIN_TIP
   How to decide which command to go in which phase??

-  Remember if it's pre requisite
+  Remember if it's pre requisite and mandatory for a job like credentials, cloing repo etc all must go in pre-build phase
   #+END_TIP